madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 ##Basic Networking

-A `virbr0` bridge will be created during install, along with a NAT [tap](http://www.innervoice.in/blogs/2013/12/08/tap-interfaces-linux-bridge/):
+A `virbr0` bridge will be created during install, along with a NAT [tap](http://www.innervoice.in/blogs/2013/12/08/tap-interfaces-linux-bridge/) when VM runs:

 ```
 $ ifconfig